realatharva15/vulnnet_writeup/README.md

 #now give make the script executable
 chmod +x exploit.sh
 ```
-now once we have created the exploit.sh script, we will have to create two more files which will be percieved by tar to execute the file exploit.sh. the explanation of the vulnerability is explained beuatifully by DeepSeek in the images below:
+now once we have created the exploit.sh script, we will have to create two more files which will be percieved by tar to execute the file exploit.sh. the explanation of the vulnerability is explained beuatifuly by DeepSeek :

 ```bash
 Tar Checkpoint Exploit Explained